 All robot operators must be members of the SBSO Bomb Squad.
-All members attend the
+All members attend the FBI hazardous device school where additional training on robots is received, in additional to bi-monthly team training.

 1 Operation as defined in this report means utilized during a call for service or specialty team activation due to a critical incident or emergency.
 It does not include training.